kbridson/rails-demos-and-deets-2021-test/demo-01-dev-env-setup.md

     `ruby-2.6.3 - #gemset created /home/vagrant/.rvm/gems/ruby-2.6.3@quiz-maker`
     `ruby-2.6.3 - #generating quiz-maker wrappers.........`

-    <span><a class="text-muted" data-toggle="collapse" href="#moreDetails3-5" role="button" aria-expanded="false" aria-controls="moreDetails3-5">More details...</a></span>
+    <span><a class="text-muted" data-toggle="collapse" href="#moreDetails3-5" role="button" aria-expanded="false" aria-controls="moreDetails3-5">If no messages appear...</a></span>

     <div class="collapse" id="moreDetails3-5">
         <p class="text-muted mr-3 ml-3">
-            If no such messages appears, then something is wrong.
+            If no messages from RVM appears, then something is wrong.
 A common problem is that the terminal application is not configured to run as a "login" shell.
 This issue seems to come up the most for Linux users, or users of more exotic terminal applications.
 Typically, the solution can be found in the terminal application's settings.
+Restarting the terminal application after fixing the setting will likely be necessary.
         </p>
     </div>